 A players volley easily and can make drop shots deceptive because they don’t change their racquet speed and use different spins on the ball.
 They let a wide ball pass them for their partner to hit, and then cross over to the side wall comfortably when a ball goes to the back.

-They have a clear understanding who will play a ball in the middle of the court without verbal communication.
+They have a clear understanding of who will play a ball in the middle of the court without verbal communication.
 They have an advanced court sense and are generally aware of the positions of the other three players.
 Thus, points are earned by moving opponents out of position.